-With religious fervor and uncompromising puritanical zeal he set out to undo years of enlightened conquests in Florence and pull the world back into medieval ages.
+With religious fervor and uncompromising puritanical zeal he set out to undo years of enlightenment in the world capital of enlightenment: Florence.

-He lacked the social skills to understand when to stop.
-But he did manage to stir much discontent and to burn and destroy much art before he got burned himself (very dark pun there).
+He lacked the strategic oversight to understand when to stop and eventually was executed.
+But he did manage to stir much discontent and to burn and destroy much art before it came his turn to burn (dark pun).

 #4.
 Be Eloquent

 Charismatic leaders are masters in using the demonic power of words to elevate, incite, stir anger or to simply beat their opponents into (verbal) submission.

-A master example of eloquence in the service of charisma is Jordan Peterson, author of The 12 Rules of Life:
+A good example of eloquence in the service of charisma is Jordan Peterson, author of The 12 Rules of Life:

 #5.
 Speak With Passion

 Eloquence is nice, but by itself, it’s just words.

 Eloquence by itself make you an academic.
-Eloquence with passion, purpose and direction makes you a charismatic leader instead.
+But eloquence with passion, purpose and direction, now that makes you a charismatic leader instead.